nxli/TASTE/README.md

 # TASTE

-TASTE and [Nonnegative matrix factorization (NMF) algorithms based on alternating non-negativity constrained least squares](https://www.cc.gatech.edu/~hpark/nmfsoftware.php) translated from MATLAB to Python by [Xingchi Li](https://lixingchi.com).

-MATLAB code can be found in [legacy](legacy/).

 TASTE combines the PARAFAC2 model with non-negative matrix factorization to model a temporal and a static tensor.
 It performs two import tasks in healthcare: 1- computational phenotyping 2- Predictive modeling by analyzing electronic health records (EHRs).

+[Xinyan Ye]() and [Xinze Wang]() processed the CMS data using Hive.

+[Xingchi Li](https://lixingchi.com) translated MATLAB code of TASTE and [Nonnegative matrix factorization (NMF) algorithms based on alternating non-negativity constrained least squares](https://www.cc.gatech.edu/~hpark/nmfsoftware.php) to Python then did compatibility modification.

+[Hung-Yi Li]() did the cross validation and numerous experiments to do better comparison.

+Previous TASTE code can be found in [legacy](legacy/) which is implemented in MATLAB by [Ardavan (Ari) Afshar](aafshar8@gatech.edu).

 <img src="Images/TASTE_Framework.png" width=800 alt="centered image">